cheshirekow/cmake_format/cmake_format/doc/README.rst

                             a space
       --dangle-parens [DANGLE_PARENS]
-                            If a statement is wrapped to more than one line, than dangle the closing parenthesis on it's own line.
+                            If a statement is wrapped to more than one line, than dangle the closing parenthesis on its own line.
       --dangle-align {prefix,prefix-indent,child,off}
-                            If the trailing parenthesis must be 'dangled' on it's on line, then align it to this reference: `prefix`: the start of the statement, `prefix-indent`: the start of the statement, plus one indentation level, `child`: align to the column of the arguments --min-prefix-chars MIN_PREFIX_CHARS
+                            If the trailing parenthesis must be 'dangled' on its on line, then align it to this reference: `prefix`: the start of the statement, `prefix-indent`: the start of the statement, plus one indentation level, `child`: align to the column of the arguments --min-prefix-chars MIN_PREFIX_CHARS
+                            If the statement spelling length (including space and parenthesis) is smaller than this amount, then force reject nested layouts.
       --max-prefix-chars MAX_PREFIX_CHARS
                             If the statement spelling length (including space and parenthesis) is larger than the tab width by more than